Meikaijie/DB_Search_Service/README.md

 requests (2.18.4), psycopg2 (2.7.3.2), Flask (0.12.2), flask-restful (0.3.6)

 ### Introduction/Overview
 This web API stores and gives users access to a database containing compounds and some of their recorded properties.
+The main functions offered to users are adding new rows to the database, and searching for specific records in the database.
 Currently, there is only one table in the database holding meaningful information, 'comp_data'.
 The table has three columns - compound, band_gap, and color - and can be visualized as below:

 | compound | band_gap | color |
 | -------- | -------- | ----- |